Lemon Poppy Seed Muffins with Lemon Curd Filling are a must bake winter treat!

 Quick Lemon Glaze

 Next drizzle on a quick lemon glaze made with powdered sugar, fresh lemon juice and lemon zest.
 It finishes the muffins so nicely and gives more fresh lemon flavor!
+I also use a similar glaze in my FAVORITE Lemon Cake Recipe.

 Don’t these Lemon Poppy Seed Muffins look like daisies?
 The perfect segue into spring if you ask me, and a welcome burst of sunshine for these rainy months.